levybd/baseline-guard-legal/privacy.md

 ## 6. AI and Large Language Model Processing

-Baseline Guard uses AI-assisted generation through Atlassian's Forge platform.
+Baseline Guard uses AI-assisted generation through Atlassian's native Forge LLM capability.

-Relevant Jira context may be processed by models made available through Atlassian's Forge platform to draft portions of a project brief.
+Relevant Jira context may be processed using models made available through Atlassian Forge to assist with structured analysis and reporting.

-Baseline Guard applies deterministic validation and governance rules to the generated output.
-These controls are designed so that status, trend, confidence, and other governed assessments must be supported by the underlying Jira evidence.
+Baseline Guard applies validation and governance controls to generated output and validates evidence references against Jira issues available to the assessment.

-When mandatory baseline requirements are not satisfied, Baseline Guard may refuse to generate an assessed project status rather than send the request through the AI-generation path.

-For Executive and Client briefs, assignee names and certain internal details are excluded from the information provided for AI-assisted generation.
+Baseline Guard distinguishes facts from interpretations where appropriate and identifies recommendations as recommendations rather than established facts.

+When required evidence is insufficient, Baseline Guard may return a **NOT ASSESSABLE** result rather than manufacture a supported project assessment.

+Baseline Guard does not require customers to provide external AI API keys.

-Baseline Guard does not maintain its own external AI API keys or send Jira information from the App to an independently operated external AI service.
+Baseline Guard does not intentionally transmit customer Jira issue data to an independently operated external AI service controlled by Levy Automations.

 ## 7. Data Sharing and Service Providers

-Baseline Guard does not operate its own external application servers and does not intentionally transmit customer Jira data to external services operated by Levy Automations.

-The App uses Atlassian's Forge platform for application hosting, storage, asynchronous processing, and supported AI capabilities.
+Baseline Guard is built and hosted using Atlassian Forge.

+The App does not operate an independently hosted application backend for processing customer Jira issue data.

-Accordingly, Atlassian processes information as part of providing the infrastructure and services on which Baseline Guard operates.
+Atlassian processes information as part of providing the Forge infrastructure and services on which Baseline Guard operates.

-We do not sell customer information or share it with advertisers or data brokers.
+We do not sell customer information or share customer Jira data with advertisers or data brokers.

-## 8. Hosting and Data Residency
+## 8. Hosting

 Baseline Guard is built and hosted on the Atlassian Forge platform.

-The App's application processing and Forge storage are Atlassian-hosted, and Baseline Guard does not require an independently operated external backend server.
+Application processing occurs using Atlassian-hosted Forge infrastructure.

-Baseline Guard is designed without external network egress for customer Jira data.
+Baseline Guard is designed without external network egress for customer Jira issue data.

-Data stored using Forge hosted storage is subject to Atlassian's applicable Forge hosting and data residency capabilities.

-Customers should consult Atlassian's current documentation for information about supported Forge data residency locations and controls.
+Customers should consult Atlassian's current documentation for information regarding Forge infrastructure, hosting, and applicable data residency capabilities.

 ## 9. Security and Access Controls

 Baseline Guard is designed according to least-privilege principles.

-The App requests the Jira and Forge permissions required to perform its functions, including `read:jira-work` and `storage:app`.

-Baseline Guard includes authorization controls intended to:

-- Associate generated results with the requesting user;
+Baseline Guard:

+- Uses read-only Jira access for assessment and reporting
+- Does not require Jira write permissions for assessment generation
+- Respects the permissions of the current Jira user
+- Does not fetch Jira comments
+- Does not intentionally persist Jira issue content or generated assessments
-- Verify Jira project access;
+- Does not intentionally log Jira issue content
-- Prevent unauthorized retrieval of generated results;
-- Prevent generation by installations without an active license; and
-- Prevent unsupported project assessments when required Jira evidence is unavailable.

-Customer information stored by the App remains within Atlassian-hosted Forge infrastructure.
+- Validates evidence references used in generated assessments
+- Separates evidence-supported facts from interpretations and recommendations where appropriate

 Baseline Guard does not claim an independent security certification.

-The App has been designed to satisfy the technical eligibility requirements for Atlassian's Runs on Atlassian program.
+## 10. Personal Information

+Baseline Guard may process personal information contained in Jira issue data when necessary to generate an assessment, such as an assignee display name associated with an issue.

+Baseline Guard does not request access to the customer's Jira user directory through the `read:jira-user` scope.

+Baseline Guard does not intentionally persist personal information contained in Jira issue content as a separate customer data store.

-## 10. Your Privacy Requests
+## 11. Your Privacy Requests

-The organization that operates your Jira Cloud site controls the underlying Jira information available to Baseline Guard.
+The organization operating your Jira Cloud site controls the underlying Jira information available to Baseline Guard.

-Users with questions about Jira information should generally contact their organization's Jira administrator.
+Users with questions concerning information stored in Jira should generally contact their organization's Jira administrator.

-For questions or requests concerning information stored specifically by Baseline Guard, including requests concerning access, correction, or deletion, contact:

-**help@levyautomations.com**
+For questions concerning Baseline Guard's data practices, contact **help@levyautomations.com**.

 We will review and respond to reasonable requests as appropriate.

-## 11. Children's Privacy
+## 12. Children's Privacy

-Baseline Guard is a business software product intended for use by organizations.
+Baseline Guard is business software intended for use by organizations.

 It is not directed to children under the age of 16, and we do not knowingly collect personal information from children through the App.

-## 12. Changes to This Privacy Policy
+## 13. Changes to This Privacy Policy

-We may update this Privacy Policy from time to time to reflect changes to Baseline Guard, Atlassian's platform, legal requirements, or our data practices.
+We may update this Privacy Policy to reflect changes to Baseline Guard, Atlassian's platform, legal requirements, or our data practices.

-When we make material changes, we will update the effective date at the top of this policy and, where appropriate, provide notice through the Atlassian Marketplace or another reasonable channel.
+When material changes are made, we will update the effective date at the top of this policy and, where appropriate, provide notice through the Atlassian Marketplace or another reasonable channel.

-## 13. Contact
+## 14. Contact

-**Baseline Guard for Jira**
+**Baseline Guard**

-Operated by **Brian Levy, doing business as Levy Automations**
+Operated by Brian Levy, doing business as Levy Automations

 **Levy Automations**
 421 W Riverside Ave #381